 A New Consideration for Board Members

 I’ve used my own decisioning framework consistently for many years until very recently when it became necessary to add a new and very practical element: the need to understand how the organization understands and manages its cyber risk.
 It’s an issue that has become too important, and too relevant to the Board, to simply trust as a byproduct of trusting management and believing that the organization probably spends a lot of money and has smart cybersecurity folks.

 That’s because events of the last few years have shown that spending a lot of money and having smart cybersecurity folks does not solve the problem.
-Companies like Maersk, Merck, FedEx, Marriott and others all presumably had seasoned cyber leaders, spent extraordinary amounts of money and thought that their insurance programs were sound, only to look back on major events that cost hundreds of millions of dollars and wonder how they could have gotten everything so wrong.
+Companies like Maersk, Merck, FedEx, Marriott and others all presumably had seasoned cyber leaders, thought that their insurance programs were sound, only to look back on major events that cost hundreds of millions of dollars and wonder how they could have gotten everything so wrong.
 That coupled with the SEC’s 2018 new guidance on how companies should achieve a proactive understanding of their cyber risk, Moody’s announcement that it will start considering cybersecurity in financial ratings, and the recent D&O settlement related to Yahoo’s security breach all combine to definitely embed cybersecurity as a Board of Directors concern.